jr-leary7/bayesVG/README.md

 ### Data

-First, we load the 10X Genomics anterior mouse brain dataset.
+First, we load the 10X Genomics anterior mouse brain dataset that we’ve included in the package.

 ``` r
 data("seu_brain")